Clickteam

 Clickteam is a French software development company based in Boulogne-Billancourt, Hauts-de-Seine.
 Founded by Francis Poulain, François Lionet and Yves Lamoureux, Clickteam is best known for the creation of Clickteam Fusion, a script-free programming tool that allows users to create video games or other interactive software using a highly advanced event system.
+They are most known for publishing the first seven titles in the Five Nights at Freddy's series.